Invariants from involutory Hopf algebras of 3-manifolds with embedded framed links: State Sum Formulas

 where $\mathrm{Tr}$ denotes the usual trace of linear endomorphisms on finite-dimensional vector spaces. \end{prop}

-\begin{proof} Let us first recall the Witten-Reshetikhin-Turaev (WRT) colored link invariant.
-Present $L$ as the trace closure of some braid endowed with the blackboard framing.
+\begin{proof} Let us first recall the Reshetikhin-Turaev (RT) colored link invariant.
+Present $L$ as the braid closure of some braid endowed with the blackboard framing.
 We may orient the link such that all strands in the braid are pointing down.
 Color the components by $\mathrm{col}$.
-Recall that the WRT functor sends the cup and cap to the coevaluation and evaluation morphisms of $\mathrm{Rep}(H)$ and sends crossings to the braiding isomorphism (or its inverse).
-Since the WRT colored link invariant has the properties that it is invariant under Reidemeister moves and that swapping the orientation of a link component and dualizing the color yields the same number, it is enough to only consider the case above.
+Recall that the RT functor sends the cup and cap to the coevaluation and evaluation morphisms of $\mathrm{Rep}(H)$ and sends crossings to the braiding isomorphism (or its inverse).
+Since the RT colored link invariant has the properties that it is invariant under Reidemeister moves and that swapping the orientation of a link component and dualizing the color yields the same number, it is enough to only consider the case above.

-Now, the link is presented as the trace closure of a braid and as such the resulting image under the WRT functor is the trace of the endomorphism defined by the image of only the braid under the same functor.
+Now, the link is presented as the trace closure of a braid and as such the resulting image under the RT functor is the trace of the endomorphism defined by the image of only the braid under the same functor.
 Hence we need only analyze the tensor associated to a crossing since the traces on $\mathrm{Rep}(H)$ in both expressions match.

-Note that in the WRT functor (if we use the same convention as in the HKR invariant above), this picture would be sent to $c_{W,V}^{-1}$, the inverse braiding, which is given by the action of the inverse R-matrix.
-We obtain the following tensor:
+Note that in the RT functor (if we use the same convention as in the HKR invariant above), this picture would be sent to $c_{W,V}^{-1}$, the inverse braiding, which is given by the action of the inverse R-matrix.
+Computing as in the proof of Theorem \ref{intro:thm3}, we obtain the following tensor:

 as desired.
 In the same vein one can show that the (non-inverse) braiding is properly implemented as well. \end{proof}

 \textbf{Acknowledgements.} The second author would like to thank Greg Kuperberg for introducing the problem and providing critical insights to him.
 The authors thank Eric Samperton for helpful discussions.
 The authors are partially supported by National Science Foundation under Award No. 2006667 and No. 2304990.